Washington's COVID-19 state of emergency to end Oct. 31 - KTVZ

 Republicans, the minority party in both the state House and Senate, had decried the length of time Inslee held on to the broad powers provided under state law, and pushed this year to limit the amount of time a declaration could stay in place without legislative approval.
 A Senate measure, sponsored by a Democrat, was introduced during the 60-day legislative session earlier this year and would have authorized legislative leaders to terminate an emergency after 90 days if the Legislature is not in session.
 Republicans argued it was a watered-down bill that wouldn’t have done anything and it died in the House.

+House Republican Leader J.T.
+Wilcox said that while he was glad to see the governor’s announcement, “it should have happened a long time ago.”

+“What I hope can happen now is, can the Legislature look at emergency powers reform in a less politicized way and proceed in a way that will strengthen the legislative branch in future emergencies,” he said.

-There have been more than 14,100 deaths since the start of the pandemic, and nearly 1.8 million cases of COVID-19 as of this week.
+There have been more than 14,100 deaths in the state since the start of the pandemic, and nearly 1.8 million cases of COVID-19 as of this week.

 More than 76% of the Washington population age 6 months and older has received at least one dose of vaccine, and nearly 70% is fully vaccinated.
 About 58% of those age 5 and older who are eligible for boosters have received one, according to the Department of Health.